Cherchuzo/Troikad/README.md

 ## Limitations

 This module cannot work on versions of python less than 3.x.
-If you encounter problems or report bugs, at least I can try to solve them
+If you encounter problems or bugs, just report it, at least I can try to solve them